Are dead or decomposing bodies dangerous?

 But, here’s the thing, when is the last time you heard of someone in your town dying of ebola or tuberculosis?
-In the developed world, we have largely moved away from such infectious disease deaths.
 That’s not to say it’s impossible, just that these are the teeny tiny slim exceptions that prove the rule that bodies are overwhelmingly safe to be around and handle.

 What is the process of decomposition like?